-Criteria Points 1.
-Work Plan/Soundness of Approach a.
-Work Plan Approach-project objectives/background/tasks with timeline and timeframes b.
-Implementation of workplan c.
-Alignment of budget/budget justification 2.
-Organizational Capacity/Qualifications a.
-Years of experience and processes employed in placemaking activities b.
-Key personnel/number and qualifications relating to placemaking-access to data for needs assessments 3.
-Partnerships 0-30 points.
-Up to 10 points.
-0-20 points. a.
-Extent of existing partnerships (# of partners/public, private, philanthropic partners) b.
+Criteria Points Work Plan/Soundness of Approach Organizational Capacity/Qualifications 0-20 points 3.
+Partnerships a.
+Extent of existing partnerships (# of partners/public, private, Tribal, philanthropic partners) b.
 Value that partnerships will bring to placemaking project, including existing partners and leveraging new partners for the proposed project.
-4. Targeted Impacts 0-10.
-Economically Distressed Communities.
-Broadband Planning for Infrastructure/Deployment/Access. · 5.
-Performance Measures Up to 10 points.
-0-10 points.
-Option 1-Innovation Seed Grant-offering seed grants for new and innovative projects highlighted in the Placemaking Plan; or.
-Option 2-Innovation Seed Grant-offering seed grants for new and innovative projects highlighted in the Placemaking Plan that specifically address one or more of the Targeted Impact priorities.
-Agency Discretionary Points (Note: Applicant does not need to provide additional information for this category) 0-10 points.
+0-25 points 4.
+Targeted Impact 0-10 points 5.
+Performance Measures 0-10 points Option-1 Innovation Seed Grant-offering seed grants for new and innovative projects highlighted in the Placemaking Plan; or.
+Option-2 Innovation Seed Grant-offering seed grants for new and innovative projects highlighted in the Placemaking Plan that specifically address the Targeted Impact priority.
+0-10 points Agency Discretionary Points (Note: Applicant does not need to provide additional information for this category) 0-10 points